Dave Andreychuk: Playing career

-In the 2001–02 NHL season, Andreychuk made a shocking move which would pay dividends in the long run.
-Rather than sign with a Stanley Cup contender, he signed with the lowly Tampa Bay Lightning, to which he was able to bring some much-needed veteran leadership.
-The Lightning again missed the playoffs that season, and Andreychuk refused trades to contenders, stating his work with the team was not finished.
-In 2002–03, Lightning head coach John Tortorella appointed Andreychuk the captain, (succeeding Vincent Lecavalier, who was stripped of the captaincy after the 2000–01 season) and Andreychuk promptly led the Lightning to the playoffs for the first time in seven seasons.
+Prior to the start of the 2001–02 NHL season, Andreychuk was considering retirement.
+However, Rick Dudley, GM of the Lightning and a former coach of Andreychuk, thought he could provide a key veteran presence to the team, which had recently seen John Tortorella strip Vincent Lecavalier of the captaincy.
+He laid down a few rules for the team to tighten the team up, ranging from not dumping jerseys on the floor and instead putting them in the laundry bin to implementing a $5 fine for anyone who laid a foot over the team logo on the floor (with proceeds going to charity).
+The team again missed the playoffs that season, but Andreychuk refused trades to contenders, stating his work with the team was not finished.
+In the 2002–03 season, Tortorella appointed Andreychuk the captain, which was the first time he had been captain of a team.
+Andreychuk promptly led the Lightning to the playoffs for the first time in seven seasons.

 In the 2003–04 NHL season, Andreychuk continued as a key contributor for the Lightning offence, reaching 20 goals for the third consecutive year with the team.
 Qualifying for the playoffs for a second consecutive year, Andreychuk helped the Lightning defeat the Calgary Flames in seven games to win the Stanley Cup for the first time in franchise history.
 Andreychuk went 22 years without being on a Stanley Cup championship team, tying the NHL record with Ray Bourque for the longest career before doing so (Andreychuk had played 1597 regular-season games to that point, and only Bourque had played more career games before being on his first Stanley Cup-winning team).

 Following the 2004–05 NHL lockout, Andreychuk returned to the Lightning for the 2005–06 season.
 After the year off, Andreychuk's contributions decreased and on January 10, 2006, he was waived by the Lightning, bringing an end to his career.
+Noted for his pride in playing 1,639 games in the NHL, he is one of only four players with 600 goals and 1,600 games played.